Synchronize Visual Studio settings across multiple computers

 All settings on the Environment > StartUp options page.

-All settings on the Text Editor options pages.
+All settings on the Text Editor options pages, for example, code style preferences.

 All settings on the XAML Designer options pages.